 A small overhang protects the touchscreens from the elements and allows for some protection for the users but is not large enough to allow for rough sleeping.
 The overhang creates a small portico with columns adding to the unique form that juxtaposes the Holborn vernacular, where the angle of the roof takes advantage of as much natural light as possible for a photovoltaic panel that powers the kiosk.

-The kiosk design aims to create an instantly recognisable focal point within the Midtown area which will help strengthen the BEE Midtown brand.
+The kiosk design aims to create an instantly recognisable focal point within the Midtown area which will help strengthen the Midtown BID brand.

 The simple design concept creates a strong visual connection from all approach routes.
 The most common of these is via Holborn Station exit which the kiosk directly addresses while information symbols inform pedestrians approaching from the High Holborn, Kingsway and Southampton Row junction as well as from the adjacent Kingsway pavement.